RNGIllSkillz/GigFilesChecker/README.md

 This command will:
 - Start the Docker container in detached mode (`-d` flag).
 - Set the required environment variables.
-- Mount the host folder with the game at `/GiganticHost` to the Docker volume `/volume/gigantic`.
+- Mount the host folder with the game at `/path/to/game/on/host/machine` to the Docker container's `/GiganticHost`.
+- Mount the Docker volume `/volume/gigantic` to the Docker container's `/volume/gigantic`.
-- Assign the name `gig-files-checker` to the Docker container.
+- Assign the name `gig-server` to the Docker container.

 6. Access the game server:
 The game server will be accessible at the specified `SERVER_URL` and `SERVER_PORT` in the environment variables.